Languages of the Ottoman Empire: Translations of government documents

 As a result of having multiple linguistic groups, the Ottoman authorities had government documents translated into other languages, especially in the pre-Tanzimat era.
 Some translators were renowned in their language groups while others chose not to state their names in their works.
 Documents translated into minority languages include the Edict of Gülhane, the Ottoman Reform Edict of 1856, the Ottoman Penal Code (Ceza Kanunnamesi), the Ottoman Commercial Code (Ticaret Kanunnamesi), the Provincial Reform Law (Vilayet Kanunnamesi), the Ottoman Code of Public Laws (Düstur), the Mecelle, and the Ottoman Constitution of 1876.

+Because of the many linguistic communities in the Empire, it was important for the government to have officials that could speak and translate official government documents, communicate with foreign ambassadors, and even write books in foreign languages.
+These were called dragomans.
+Many of them were some of the highest ranking officials in the Ottoman Empire, like grand viziers.
+Their translated and published works often generated interest in the Ottoman Empire back in Europe.

 Alsina-i Thalātha

 Ottoman Turkish

-Throughout the empire's history, Turkish enjoyed official status, having an important role as the Lingua Franca of the multi-lingual governing elite throughout the empire.
-Written in Perso-Arabic script, the Ottoman variant of Turkic language was replete with loan words from Arabic and Persian.
-The 1876 Constitution of the Ottoman Empire stated that Ottoman Turkish was the official language of the government and that in order to take a public office post one had to know Ottoman Turkish.
+Throughout the empire's history, Turkish enjoyed official status, having an important role as the lingua franca of the multilingual governing elite.
+Written in Perso-Arabic script, Ottoman Turkish contained many loanwords from Arabic and Persian.
+The 1876 Constitution of the Ottoman Empire stated that Ottoman Turkish was the official language of the government and that in order to take a public office post, one had to master Ottoman Turkish.

-Vekayi-i giridiyye, a newspaper published in Egypt after 1830, was the first newspaper in the Turkish language in the empire; there was a version in both Turkish and Greek.
+Vekayi-i giridiyye, a newspaper published in Egypt after 1830, was the first newspaper in the Turkish language in the empire.
+It was published in both Turkish and Greek.

+At the time of the empire, Turkish fluency was low among Jewish people, who interacted with their millet in other languages and who had a lack of opportunity to learn Turkish.

 Arabic

-Arabic was the liturgical and legal language of the empire, being one of the two major languages for Ilm (Ottoman Turkish: ulûm), along with Ottoman Turkish.
+Arabic was the liturgical and legal language of the empire, being one of the two major languages (along with Ottoman Turkish) for Ilm (Ottoman Turkish: ulûm).

-Being the language taught in the Madaris, the Ottoman legal apparatus in particular relied on old Arabic Hanafi legal texts, that until the late empire remained untranslated, and the Ottoman jurists would also continue to author new jurisprudential works in the language.
+Arabic was the language taught in the Madaris.
+The Ottoman legal apparatus relied on old Arabic Hanafi legal texts, which remained untranslated until the late empire, and Ottoman jurists would also continue to author new jurisprudential works in the language.
 Indeed, Arabic was the major language for the works of the Hanafi school, which was the official Maddhab of the empire.
-However some Arabic legal works were translated into Turkish.